timvieira/blog/content/backprop-and-chainrule.md

 -->

-Use cases:
+Example use cases:

-* Bi-level optimization: Solving an optimization problem with another on inside it.
+* Bi-level optimization: Solving an optimization problem with another one inside it.
 For example,
   [gradient-based hyperparameter optimization](http://timvieira.github.io/blog/post/2016/03/05/gradient-based-hyperparameter-optimization-and-the-implicit-function-theorem/)
   in machine learning.
 The implicit function theorem manages to get gradients of